 “I want to be remembered for serving my community, whether it is through providing quality surgical care or helping mentor the next generation of surgeons.
 Unique thing: Everything is special about the match.
 It will be a dream come true,” she beamed in the John Hopkins medical news release.

 Tracing our adorable Nancy Abu-Bonsrah back to her family roots, we see that she is the first physician in her family leaving Ghana at just 15 to plough her medical career.
 Although she has a paternal inspiration from her like-color Ben Carson who sent the world reeling in admiration when he became the youngest physician in all history to head a major division at the prestigious Johns Hopkins Hospital; where Ben Carson sits as the well deserved Director of Pediatric Neurosurgery.

 The happier side is that Nancy Abu-Bonsrah is not planning to ostracise Africans from her dignified services as she plans to judiciously distribute her brains to the remotest crevices of Africa dishing out her delicious surgical expertise in building well lasting medical infrastructure even in Ghana.
+There is a lot of work to do.
+And it’s probably necessary to start the simplest things like medical coatings (learn more about orion coatings) as not all medical equipment is safe for patients now.
 “I am very much interested in providing medical care in under-served settings, specifically surgical care.
 I hope to be able to go back to Ghana over the course of my career to help in building sustainable surgical infrastructure,” she added.

 This is another African that tells the world that true brains have no colour, white and black can think the same positively!